-2.1.6.
+2.1.5.
 Official Video Recording

-- 2.1.6.1.
+- 2.1.5.1.
 An official video recording from the Judges' position must be made of every individual competition flight in a World or Continental Aerobatic Championship.
 The official recording must be available to the International Jury to assist their decision on any protests regarding the evaluation of a competition flight.
 The recording shall not be available to competitors or Team Officials at a World or Continental Aerobatic Championship, except in conjunction with the International Jury's decisions on protests and with their agreement.
-After the completion of the championships, the recording may be released by the organisers for use in training. - 2.1.6.2.
-The official recording shall also be available to the Chief Judge and the Board of Judges to assist their discussions on matters of fact. - 2.1.6.3.
-Organisers must provide quality equipment with qualified operators to insure useful information is provided to the judges and International Jury for their decisions.
+After the completion of the championships, the recording may be released by the organizers for use in training. - 2.1.5.2.
+The official recording shall also be available to the Chief Judge and the Board of Judges to assist their discussion on matters of fact.
+Organizers must provide quality equipment with qualified operators to insure useful information is provided to the judges and International Jury for their decisions.